 Faculty Commission Member

-The 2021 Faculty Nominating Committee will begin accepting applications for the next Faculty Commission Member position beginning in February 2021.
+The 2021 Faculty Nominating Committee is now applications for the next Faculty Commission Member position beginning in February 2021.
+The 2021 Faculty Application and Agreement to Serve and support materials are due by Friday, April 16, 2021.
 The committee will select nominees from which the Governor will make an appointment to the Commission.
 The appointee will serve on the Commission beginning July 1, 2021 until June 30, 2023.